-Additionally, the state allows residents to bet on horse races online and through mobile apps.
+Additionally, the state allows residents to bet on horse races online and through horse racing apps.
 Well known horse race wagering sites available for betting in PA include:

-- TVG – The top horse race TV and online horse betting site in the country.
+- TVG – The top horse race TV and online horse betting app in the country.

 - NYRA Bets – The New York Racing Association’s online wagering site.